 The quivering or fluttering sensation is the most common symptom of AFib, as Dr. Rowan notes.
 While not all patients experience this, you may not be surprised to hear the symptom that Dr. Rowan says tends to be patients’ biggest complaint.

 “They don’t have energy,” Dr. Rowan said.
 “They just don’t have the ‘get up and go’ that they normally would.”

 While the typical symptoms certainly can be concerning, it’s the increased risk of stroke that makes AFib even more worrisome.
 According to Dr. Rowan, AFib can increase your risk of stroke dramatically, depending on underlying risk factors.
 Some risk factors for stroke with AFib include:

 AFib may be persistent and last more than 7 days.
 This typically means the heart is no longer able to control its rhythm as it normally should.
 It can also be intermittent where there are periods of normal rhythm between instances of rapid rhythm.

 Who gets AFib?

-“Generally, most patients acquire it later in life,” Dr. Kim said.
+“Generally, most patients acquire it later in life,” Dr. Rowan said.
 “There are some congenital heart issues that predispose patients to atrial fibrillation when they're younger, but if you don't have underlying congenital or structural heart disease, it can just come on later in life.”

-“We recommend that patients follow up with their doctors regularly and keep a close eye on their symptoms and, if they're concerned about anything, to contact their primary care doctor or their cardiologist,” Dr. Kim said.
+“We recommend that patients follow up with their doctors regularly and keep a close eye on their symptoms and, if they're concerned about anything, to contact their primary care doctor or their cardiologist,” Dr. Rowan said.

 What treatments are available for AFib?